 Good question!
 The Child Care Advisor plays an important role in the Provider’s home.
 They work with the Provider, from the very beginning, to get their home ready to care for children.
 They ensure a Provider’s home has been set up safely and is maintained to the standards of the Child Care and Early Year’s Act.
 They engage in ongoing training of the Provider, ensure the Provider has the necessary equipment for the children in care, offer suggested activities, and assist with the process of setting up interview with families looking for care.
 They oversee your child’s care by dropping in for unannounced visits to monitor your child’s development.
 Child Care Advisors are here to support you and your child, as well as the Provider.
 If concerns or questions arise, they are available to help!
 Our Child Care Advisors are all Registered Early Childhood Educators who have years of experience in the child care industry.

 This is a common misconception about home day care.
 Most new parents have heard horror stories of people scrambling to put their child’s name on a waitlist, years in advance.
 There is no need for panic!
-A good rule of thumb is to apply for care approximately 6 months before the start date of care (6-8 months in advance for subsidized care).
+A good rule of thumb is to apply for care approximately 6 months before the start date of care.
 Since the nature of the home day care landscape is constantly changing, spots become available usually with only a few weeks’ notice.
-We generally set up interviews for children two to four months prior to the start date of care, but we have also been known to place children with a 2-day turnaround!
-(Yes, we are that good!)
+We generally set up interviews for children two to four months prior to the start date of care, but we have also been known to place children with a 3- to 5-day turnaround!
 In short, feel free to apply at any time, but there is no pressure to contact us years in advance.
 If you haven’t already, you can register your child on the City of Ottawa’s Child Care Registry and Waitlist.
 Please select ‘TotLot Licensed Childcare’ as one of your preferred providers, so that we can see your child’s profile.

 There is help available!
 The City of Ottawa offers subsidies to qualifying families, to help cover the cost of child care.
 You can find all the information to apply for a subsidy here.
 Please be sure to select ‘TotLot Licensed Childcare’ as one of your day care options.